 Quince is connected with Greek and Roman mythology and is often seen represented in ancient paintings and sculptures.
 Quince is depicted in the wall mosaics of Pompeii, where the fruit is often seen being held in the paws of a bear.

 According to the Greeks and Romans, Quince was held sacred by Venus.
-Paris gave Venus a quince, and she is often depicted with the fruit in her right hand.
+Paris won Venus with a quince and she is often depicted with the fruit in her right hand.
 In ancient literature, quinces are often referred to as golden apples.
 Some scholars believe that a quince was the “apple” or forbidden fruit referred to in the Garden of Eden.

 Many European countries consume large amounts of quince marmalade (the word marmalade originally meant “quince jam”).This sweet preserve is added to pies, spread on toast, and served with meat dishes.
 In France, quince marmalade is mixed with rosewater and musk resulting in a delicious preserve known for its digestive powers.